 Tara Wall is an award-winning journalist, creative media strategist and media educator whose been crafting cultural narratives for more than 20 years.
-She's a respected public voice and trusted expert on media, culture and public policy, telling and sharing stories that change the fabric of who we are as a nation.
-Her film and television credits include writing, directing, producing and performing as talent for fiction and non-fiction narratives.
-As founder and executive creative lead of a creative agency and production company, Wall spearheads the production and distribution of narrative projects including the 2020 released feature film ‘Souled Out’.
+Her storytelling style centers around people and issues that change the fabric of who we are as a nation.
+A respected public voice and trusted media, culture and public policy expert, Wall’s film and television credits include writing, directing, producing and performing as on-air talent.

 Wall moderated the nationally televised 2016 presidential debate and community town hall for One America News Network; was an ESSENCE magazine contributor for the 2016 presidential election; created, executive produced and anchored MHz Networks weekly news program ‘ATTV This Week’; created, hosted and executive produced the ‘Africa In America’ documentary series; was senior strategist for media and engagement at the Republican National Committee, hosting a series of interviews with the Republican field of 2016 presidential candidates; and she directed and produced the RNC’s 2015-2016 #CommittedToCommunity multimedia campaign.